cjdbarlow/bedside-notebook/disease/cns/cerebral-palsy.md

 Impairment present in 60%.
 	* May be difficult to separate from motor problems affecting phonation

+###Grading
+Categorised using the Gross Motor Function Classification System (GMFCS):
+* Evaluates mobility
+* Generally will not improve after 5<sup>th</sup> year of life
+* Uses five categories:
+	* Level 1
+		* Can walk, run, and climb stairs without rails
+		* Limited speed, balance, and coordination
+	* Level 2
+		* Walk in most setting, climb stairs without rails
+		* Limited by long distance, uneven terrain, confined or crowded spaces
+	* Level 3
+		* Walk with mobility device indoors, climb stairs with rails
+		* Wheelchairs for distance
+	* Level 4
+		* Physical assistance or motorised wheelchairs in most settings
+	* Level 5
+		* Transported in manual wheelchair in all settings
+		* Limited ability to maintain antigravity head and trunk postures

 ##Management
 Treatment is supportive, and consists of:
 * Improving posture